Learning Incentive Structures for Cooperative Resilience in Multi-Agent Systems under Social Dilemmas

-A trajectory $\tau = (s_0, a_0, s_1, a_1, \cdots, s_T)$ is defined as a sequence of states and joint actions over a time horizon $T$, where $s_t \in S$ and $a_t \in A$ denote the state and joint action space at time step $t$, respectively.
-Let $\mathcal{D}$ be the set of trajectories generated by agents interacting with the environment under a given policy.
-We adopt the methodology from \cite{chacon2024cooperative} to compute a resilience score $\rho(\tau)$ for each trajectory $\tau \in \mathcal{D}$.
-A score of $\rho = 1$ indicates alignment with a baseline without disruption, values below 1 reflect loss of resilience, and scores above 1 suggest exceptional recovery or improved performance after disruption.
+To evaluate cooperative resilience, system behavior is evaluated at the trajectory level.
+A trajectory $\tau = (s_0, a_0, s_1, a_1, \cdots, s_T)$ represents the sequence of states and joint actions generated by agents interacting with the environment over a time horizon $T$, where $s_t \in S$ and $a_t \in A$ denote the state and joint action at the time step $t$.
+Let $\mathcal{D}$ denote the set of trajectories obtained under a given policy.

-To rank these trajectories, we assign a resilience score $\rho(\tau)$ to each $\tau$.
-This score is based on a set of performance curves derived from four types of collective well-being indicators: \textbf{Cumulative consumption}, computed \emph{per agent} (yielding one curve per agent); \textbf{Resource availability}, measured as the total number of apples present in the environment; \textbf{Gini index} of the consumption distribution, capturing inequality; and a \textbf{Hunger index}, estimating the delay between successive accesses to resources.
+Each trajectory is assessed through a set of indicators that capture different dimensions of collective well-being.
+In this work, four indicators are considered: \textbf{Cumulative consumption}, computed \emph{per agent} (yielding one curve per agent); \textbf{Resource availability}, measured as the total number of apples present in the environment; \textbf{Gini index} of the consumption distribution, capturing inequality; and a \textbf{Hunger index}, estimating the delay between successive accesses to resources.
 The indicators we employ should be viewed as an instantiation of a more general template: the framework remains applicable as long as practitioners define the dimensions of collective well-being that matter for their particular domain.

-Each indicator is measured under two conditions: a \textit{baseline} scenario with no disruption, and a \textit{disrupted} scenario.
-Let $I_k(t)$ denote the indicator $k$ over time, $t_d$ be the disruption time, $t_f$ the time of worst degradation, and $t_r$ the recovery endpoint.
-In practice, $t_d$ is common to all indicators, while $t_f$ and $t_r$ are computed independently for each indicator to capture their distinct degradation and recovery dynamics.
-Consistently with \cite{ayyub2014metrics} formulation, we set $t_f = \arg\min_{t \geq t_d} I_k^{\text{disrupted}}(t)$ within the considered window, and take $t_r$ as either the end of the horizon (single disruption) or the last timestep before the next disruption (multiple disruptions).
+For each indicator $I_k(t)$, performance is evaluated under two conditions: a baseline scenario without disruption and a disrupted scenario.
+This comparison allows for the characterization of how the system evolves before, during, and after perturbations.
+In particular, three key phases are identified: the onset of disruption at time $t_d$, the point of maximum degradation at $t_f$, and the recovery phase ending at $t_r$.

+This trajectory-level representation enables the analysis of how collective behavior responds to disruptions across multiple dimensions, providing the basis for quantifying cooperative resilience in the following subsection.